Nightxade/ctf-writeups/_writeups/2024/UIUCTF-2024/crypto/naptime.md

   uiuctf{i_g0t_sleepy_s0_I_13f7_th3_fl4g}

 ### TL;DR:
-knapsack cryptosystem with too small of a public key so ez byte-by-byte decryption but i am blind and was probably more sleep deprived than the challenge author during the ctf
+knapsack cryptosystem with too small of a public key --> ez byte-by-byte decryption but i am blind and was probably more sleep deprived than the challenge author during the ctf